SMECOMPLIANCE/The-Leapfrog-Model-v0.1/README.md

 ### License

 Released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** License.
-You are free to **use, adapt, and share** the materials — with attribution.
+You are free to **use, adapt, and share** the materials, with attribution.

 ---

 ### Vision

-> *A world where every business — not just the biggest ones — can use AI responsibly, transparently, and fairly.*
+> *A world where every business, (not just the biggest ones) can use AI responsibly, transparently, and fairly.*

 The **Leapfrog Model** is an open invitation to build that world, together.